FabLabLimerick/fablablimerick.github.io/app/_posts/2014-04-04-RESEARCH-research3.md

 ---
 title: OPEN DAY Saturday 21st of June FREE ENTRANCE
-layout: event
+layout: research
-category: events
+category: research
 description: "Information Architects was founded in 2005 in Tokyo.
 It quickly grew into “one of the most famous design agencies in the world” (Corriere Della Sera).
 Our websites.MORE INFO"
-fee: yes
+fee: no
-image: 3D-printer.jpg
+image: research-3.jpg
 ---